-- a.
-In addition, should system conditions dictate, other protection requirements shall be determined by the Kenya National TSO in consultation with the Generation Licensee and these should be provided and maintained by the relevant Generation Licensee at its own cost. - b.
+In addition, should system conditions dictate, other protection requirements shall be determined by the TNSP in consultation with the Generation Licensee and these should be provided and maintained by the relevant Generation Licensee at its own cost.

 Required HV breaker tripping, fault clearance times, including breaker operating times depend on system conditions and shall be defined by the organisation(s) responsible for the planning and development of the KNTS.
-Guidelines for operating times are: - 1.
-80 ms where the Connection Point is 330kV or above - 2.
-80 ms where the Connection Point is 220 kV - 3.
-100 ms where the Connection Point is 132 kV and below - c.
-Further downstream breaker tripping (away from the system), fault clearing times, including breaker operating time, shall not exceed the following: - 1.
-120 ms plus additional 30 ms for DC offset decay or - 2.
-100 ms plus additional 40 ms for DC offset decay. - d.
+Guidelines for primary protection operating times are:

+- (a) 80 ms where the Connection Point is 330kV or above - (b) 80 ms where the Connection Point is 220 kV - (c) 100 ms where the Connection Point is 132 kV and below

+Further downstream breaker tripping (away from the system), fault clearing times, including breaker operating time, shall not exceed the following:

+- (a) 120 ms plus additional 30 ms for DC offset decay or - (b) 100 ms plus additional 40 ms for DC offset decay.

 Where system conditions dictate, these times may be reduced.
-Where so designed, earth fault clearing times for high resistance earthed systems may exceed the above tripping times. - e.
-All protection interfaces with the organisation(s) responsible for the planning and development of the KNTS shall be coordinated between the Users. - f.
+Where so designed, earth fault clearing times for high resistance earthed systems may exceed the above tripping times.

+All protection interfaces with the organisation(s) responsible for the planning and development of the KNTS shall be coordinated between the Users.

 The settings of all the protection tripping functions on the unit protection system of a unit, relevant to KNTS performance and as agreed with each Generation Licensee in writing, shall be co-ordinated with the transmission protection settings.
-These settings shall be agreed between the organisation(s) responsible for the planning and development of the KNTS and each Generation Licensee, and shall be documented and maintained by the Generation Licensee, with the reference copy, which reflects the actual plant status at all time, held by the organisation(s) responsible for the planning and development of the KNTS.
-The Generation Licensee shall control all other copies. - g.
+These settings shall be agreed between the organisation(s) responsible for the planning and development of the KNTS and each Generation Licensee, and shall be documented and maintained by the Generation Licensee, with the reference copy, which reflects the actual plant status at all times, held by the organisation(s) responsible for the planning and development of the KNTS.
+The Generation Licensee shall control all other copies.

 For system abnormal conditions, a unit is to be disconnected from the KNTS in response to conditions at the Connection Point, only when the system conditions are outside the plant capability where damage will occur.
-Protection setting documents shall illustrate plant capabilities and the relevant protection operations. - h.
-Any work on the protection circuits interfacing with transmission protection systems (e.g. bus zone) must be communicated to the Kenya National TSO before commencing with the works.
+Protection setting documents shall illustrate plant capabilities and the relevant protection operations.

+Any work on the protection circuits interfacing with transmission protection systems (e.g. bus zone) must be communicated to the SO before commencing the works.
 This includes work done during a unit Outage.